 Making matters worse, the proliferation of connected devices in the Internet of Things (or IoT) has also increased endpoint security risks.
-Forecasts suggest by 2030 there will be 50 billion IoT devices in use around the world.
-These IoT endpoints are often ripe targets for advanced threats because their wide proliferation makes it difficult to effectively secure them all.
+The widespread use of IoT endpoints are often ripe targets for advanced threats because their wide proliferation makes it difficult to effectively secure them all.

-This increase in endpoints means IT departments have to protect a larger attack surface from data breaches, malware, and other cyber security risks.
+This increase in endpoints means IT departments have to protect a larger attack surface from data breaches, malware, and other cybersecurity risks.
 Because these threats go after endpoints rather than the network itself, a centralized security platform is often not enough to protect organizations.
-The best solution is a comprehensive endpoint security approach that includes threat detection, device management, data leak protection, and behavioral analytics.
+The best solution is a comprehensive endpoint security approach that includes threat detection, device management, data leak protection, and user behavior analytics.

 To secure an endpoint, IT needs to ensure that device can only access your network or company resources if it is used by an authorized user for approved tasks.
 While access security tools like two-factor authentication can help prevent unauthorized users from using an endpoint to access sensitive data, it’s also important to be able to manage endpoints to protect against internal bad actors.